maykbrito/mini-video-me/README.md

   </tbody>
 </table>

-> Inside MacOS you can use Command instead of Ctrl.
+> On macOS you can use Command instead of Ctrl.

 ## Author